qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   **Device Space**

-     (…)
+     QMK code changed while coding this keymap, causing the hex file to become 4 bytes larger.
+It became necessary to cut functionality to make it fit again.
+In the 'descramble' Unicode layer, some likely less used characters can be cut out using a #define at the top of keymap.c (⮙⮛, ┅┄).
+By default the up/down arrows are cut out in all modes, dashes remain.

+     The Qwerty+Dvorak compile version takes only 85% of the memory.
+You can re-instate up/down arrows if you like, with the appropriate #define in keymap.c at the top.

+     (Example output …)
      Checking file size of thevankeyboards_minivan_josjoha.hex               [WARNINGS]
      * The firmware size is approaching the maximum - 28670/28672 (99%, 2 bytes free)

-     The Qwerty+Dvorak compile version takes only 85% of the memory.

   BUGS
   ====